she-philosopher.com: studies in the history of science and culture

 Of necessity, I have already begun to change what and how I read, and this has included cutting back substantially on secondary materials.

-Stephen Toulmin first raised the problem of too much “unanimity” among “historians ... borrowing from each other’s narratives instead of returning to the original texts” (Toulmin, Cosmopolis, p.
-13), and over the years, I have become concerned about this myself.
+Stephen Toulmin first raised the problem of too much “unanimity” among “historians ... borrowing from each other’s narratives instead of returning to the original texts,” and over the years, I have become concerned about this myself.
+(Toulmin, Cosmopolis, 13)

-As such, she-philosopher.com will be “returning to the original texts” as much as possible, and along with this, privileging live critical engagements with opinionated others over more closeted volume reading.
+As such, I will be “returning to the original texts” as much as possible, and along with this, privileging live critical engagements with opinionated others in the She-philosopher.com community, over more closeted volume reading of secondary criticism.